A simplified 80/20 concept to eat clean

 For each of you “clean” has a very subjective meaning and you will have to define it for yourself.

 For me it just means trying to maximize the nutrition of natural, whole foods while minimizing empty calories.
 As long as my food is nutrient dense and has enough satiating power, then occasional deviation from the plan is fine.
-I love in this context the 80/20 approach: ‘If I can eat healthy 80% of the time, then I can afford to treat myself 20% of the time’.
-More about my 80/20 approach in a minute.
+I love in this context the 80-20 approach: ‘If I can eat healthy 80% of the time, then I can afford to treat myself 20% of the time’

 What does “clean” mean for you?
 Think about it!